jermnelson/urls-rdf-apps/pages/bibframe.md

 Download the RDF Turtle file [here](/static/data/cc-one-bf2.ttl).

-*   `http://catalog.coloradocollege.edu/13759163#Agent110-11` is a BIBFRAME 2.0 Organization and Agent with a contribution role to the above `http://catalog.coloradocollege.edu/13759163#Work` with the final fragment part of the URL references in part the record's [MARC 110](http://www.loc.gov/marc/bibliographic/bd110.html) field.
+*   `http://catalog.coloradocollege.edu/13759163#Agent110-11` is a BIBFRAME 2.0 Organization and Agent with a contribution role to the above `http://catalog.coloradocollege.edu/13759163#Work` BIBFRAME Work URI with the final fragment part of the URI references in part the record's [MARC 110](http://www.loc.gov/marc/bibliographic/bd110.html) field and an integer of 11 from this snippet in the [XSL](https://github.com/lcnetdev/marc2bibframe2/blob/master/xsl/ConvSpec-1XX%2C6XX%2C7XX%2C8XX-names.xsl)
+    `<xsl:value-of select="position()"/>`.
     <pre>
 &lt;http://catalog.coloradocollege.edu/13759163#Agent110-11&gt; a bf:Agent,
         bf:Organization ;